 1. Baby’s First Food: Avocado Puree

 Millennials may be famous for their love of avocados, but guess what?
 Babies love avocados, too!
-In fact, avocado was the first solid food that we gave Layla.
+In fact, avocado was the first solid food that we gave both of our kids.
 It’s incredibly easy to make an avocado puree, and it’s highly nutritious, too.

-Avocados really are a perfect first food — they are delicious, flavorful, and have a great texture.
+Avocados really are a great choice for baby’s first foods — they are delicious, flavorful, and have a great texture.
 Even better, they’re packed with 20 vitamins and minerals, including folate, fiber, potassium, vitamin E, and iron, as well as plenty of “healthy fats” that will help with your baby’s brain and nervous system development.
 Chances are, avocado will soon become one of your baby’s favorite foods!
-Get the recipe here!

 2. Carrot Puree

 Now it’s time to bring in some greens!
 I recommend starting with green beans to introduce your baby to the taste of green vegetables.
 They are low in sugar but full of Vitamin A and fiber.
-I have to admit that Layla was not enamored with green beans from the start, until I started mixing them with organic plain yogurt.
+I have to admit that my kids were not enamored with green beans from the start, until I started mixing them with organic plain yogurt.
 Once you’ve introduced green beans on their own, you can also combine them with carrots for an even tastier puree, but it’s important that babies first get accustomed to eating not-so-sweet foods.
-Get the recipe here!

 6. Pear Puree

 Once your baby has developed a taste for green and orange veggies, it’s time for a real treat — pears!
 Not only do pears taste great, but they’re also full of nutrients like fiber and Vitamin C, which help to prevent constipation and promote a healthy immune system, respectively.